-I'm an evolutionary ecologist with a broad range of interests in how evolution works, especially considering the role of genetics and environment in shaping life history differences between individuals in a population: why is there so much diversity?
-I did an undergraduate degree in maths, but then realised that I wanted to be a biologist, so did a PhD in population genetics at the University of Edinburgh, UK, finishing in 1997.
-I then did a postdoc at the Universities of Cambridge and Edinburgh, working on a long-term study of red deer.
-This project introduced me to the huge potential of long-term studies of wild animal populations to explore a wide range of interesting questions about life history evolution and quantitative genetics, and since then I have been lucky enough to be involved in studies of a variety of species.
+I am an evolutionary ecologist with a broad range of interests in how evolution works, especially considering the role of genetics and environment in shaping life history differences between individuals in a population: why is there so much diversity?
+I did an undergraduate degree in maths, but then realised that I wanted to be a biologist, so did a PhD in population genetics at the University of Edinburgh, UK.
+I then did a postdoc at the Universities of Cambridge and Edinburgh.
+This project introduced me to the huge potential of long-term studies of wild animal populations to explore a range of key questions about life history evolution and quantitative genetics, and since then I have been lucky enough to be involved in studies of a variety of species.
 I started a Royal Society University Research Fellowship at Edinburgh in 2000, and became Professor of Evolutionary Ecology there in 2009.
-In 2012, I took up an Australian Research Council Future Fellowship at ANU.
-I am currently an editor for Proceedings of the Royal Society B, and have previously been on the editorial boards of Evolution, Journal of Evolutionary Biology, Genetics and Proc Roy Soc B.
+In 2012, I took up an Australian Research Council Future Fellowship and so moved to ANU; in 2020, I won an ARC Laureate Fellowship.
+I am currently an editor for Proceedings of the Royal Society B.

 Book: Charmantier, A., D. Garant, and L. E. B. Kruuk, editors.
 2014.
 Quantitative Genetics in the Wild.
 Oxford University Press, Oxford.